kubesphere/website/content/en/docs/application-store/built-in-apps/radondb-postgresql-app.md

 3. In **Pods** under **Application Workloads**, you can see all the Pods are up and running.

-4. In **Volumes** under **Storage**, you can see the PostgreSQL Cluster components are using persistent volumes.
+4. In **Persistent Volume Claims** under **Storage**, you can see the PostgreSQL Cluster components are using persistent volumes.

-   Volume usage is also monitored.
-Click a volume item to go to its detail page.
+   Usage of the persistent volume is also monitored.
+Click a persistent volume to go to its detail page.

 ### Step 3: Access RadonDB PostgreSQL